 For Easter 2021

-I am posting this Easter essay a bit early, in the hope that whoever might read it, might still have time to buy some of these eggs-tra-ordinary ceramic eggs from an Etsy seller — before Easter arrives.
-Colleen in Texas and her EggceteraTX shop create eggs that look like a cross between a real egg and a Jordan almond.
+This year, I found a marvelous maker of some eggs-tra-ordinary ceramic eggs; she’s based in Texas where eggs-tra-ordinary things just seem to happen.
+The eggs look like a cross between a real egg and a Jordan almond.
 The “shell” even feels like a genuine egg.

 Last week, in early March, I became very determined that — this year — I would celebrate Easter Made-in-the-USA, in ways I’d not been able to during previous years in this nation.
 The recent retail discoveries online were revelations to me!
 Made in the USA is winning the patriotic day, every day.

 Easter last year in America was not what one might call a celebration of the Resurrection and the Life.
 And yet, in retrospect, I now understand how this sacred holiday became an experience of renewed and ardent hope in many things; in many of the intangible things that matter so very much to a trusting soul.